finos/common-domain-model/documentation/source/documentation.rst

 Purpose
 ^^^^^^^

-Synonym is the baseline building block in the relationship between Rosetta and alternative data representations, whether those are open standards or proprietary data representations.
-It can be complemented by mapping and projection rules when the relationship is not a one-to-one or is conditional.
+Synonym is the baseline building block in the relationship between the CDM and alternative data representations, whether those are open standards or proprietary data representations.
+It can be complemented by relevant mapping logic when the relationship is not a one-to-one or is conditional.

 Synonyms can be associated to all four sets of Rosetta data modelling artefacts: